david-grs/static_any/README.md

     ASSERT_EQ("foobar", a.get<std::string>());

     try {
-      // this will throw it is a string std::cout << any_cast<int>(a);
+      // This will throw as a std::string has been stored std::cout << any_cast<int>(a);
     }
     catch(bad_any_cast& ex) {